 Being a travel addict, Ryan has advised many on travel and has been an avid poster to web forums for over a decade.
 Due to this, he was approached by Frommer’s Travel Guides and was hired to write the full guide Frommer's Budapest & the Best of Hungary 7th and 8th edition.
 They also hired him to write the Hungary chapter for Frommer’s Europe by Rail guide 3rd and 4th eds., the Hungary chapter for Frommer's Eastern Europe guide 2nd ed and the Hungary chapter for Frommer's Europe 11th and 12th eds.
 Ryan has also written for Gayot Publications and the Nile Project among other freelances pieces.

 But why Ecuador?
 Much has been written about Ecuador and especially Cuenca in regard to ex-pat living.
-Their was an intense curiousity that Ryan and Ron had to satisfy.
-By the third trip, they knew they needed to invest in a property here.
+There was an intense curiousity that Ryan and Ron had to satisfy.
+By the third trip, they knew they needed to invest in a property in Cuenca.
 Currently, US citizens are allowed 90 days a year.
-This fits nicely into their travel plans as it gives them time in Budapest, where they run BudaBaB, a Bed and Breakfast (www.budabab.com) and also time to explore new countries and cities.
+This fits nicely into their travel plans as it gives them time in Budapest, where they ran BudaBaB, a Bed and Breakfast (closed November 2018) and also time to explore new countries and cities.

-Ryan and Ron have traveled to 73 countries since 1993.
+Ryan and Ron have traveled to 78 countries since 1993.
 They are counting on many more.
 To view Ryan's photos, you can visit his photo blog by clicking on the name Ryan and Ron Do the World.
+It has not been updated for a year.